- Country: Norway

-From the architect.
+Text description provided by the architects.
 In Kristiansand (NO) two schools situated closed to each other was decided to be turned into one new school.
 CEBRA won the competition by extending the existing geometries and directions in the two school buildings, and architecturally and symbolic designing a cross, that expresses the new unity of the former schools.

 In this point of contact between the two schooling cultures, we have created a proposal for the united school, designed to fulfil modern principles of education containing varied teaching environments.
 The new school contains the best from both cultures, opens up the existing frames for light and flexible application, and connects them around a central and transparent new-building and at the same time linked to the close surroundings by means of a striking and exiting use of shapes, colours and surfaces repeated in the floors, ceilings and walls.